 This paper introduces non-attributable email, which guarantees that a wide class of adversaries are unable to convince discerning third parties of the authenticity of stolen emails.
 We formally define non-attributability, and present two system proposals — KeyForge and TimeForge — that provably achieve non-attributability while maintaining the important spam/spoofing protections currently provided by DKIM.
 Finally, we implement both and evaluate their speed and bandwidth performance overhead.
 We demonstrate the practicality of KeyForge, which achieves reasonable verification overhead while signing faster and requiring 42% less bandwidth per message than DKIM's RSA-2048.

-Roei Schuster, Tel-Aviv University, Cornell Tech; Congzheng Song, Cornell University; Eran Tromer, Tel Aviv University; Vitaly Shmatikov, Cornell Tech
+Roei Schuster, Tel Aviv University and Cornell Tech; Congzheng Song, Cornell University; Eran Tromer, Tel Aviv University and Columbia University; Vitaly Shmatikov, Cornell Tech